raybellis/draft-bellis-dnsop-qdcount-is-one/draft-bellis-dnsop-qdcount-is-one.md

     street: PO Box 360
     city: Newmarket
     code: NH 03857
-    country: USA
+    country: US
     phone: +1 650 423 1300
     email: ray@isc.org
   -
     ins: J. Abley
     name: Joe Abley
+    org: Cloudflare
+    city: Amsterdam
+    country: NL
+    phone: +31 6 45 56 36 34
-    email: jabley@hopcount.ca
+    email: jabley@cloudflare.com

 --- abstract

-This document clarifies the legal values for the QDCOUNT header value in the current DNS specifications.
+This document clarifies the allowable values of the QDCOUNT parameter in DNS messages with OPCODE = 0 (QUERY) and specifies the required behaviour when values that are not allowed are encountered.

 --- middle

 # Introduction

-An oft-repeated claim is that the DNS protocol {{!RFC1034}}{{!RFC1035}}
-theoreticaly permits a DNS query to contain more than one question.

-While this claim might initially appear valid (the QDCOUNT field is a 16-bit field with a range of 0 ..
-65535) in practise there are other limitations inherent in the protocol that make use of a QDCOUNT greater than one impractical.
-In particular there are no defined semantics for how to handle those response fields that might vary for different QNAMEs (e.g. AA bit, RCODE).
+The DNS protocol {{!RFC1034}{{!RFC1035}} includes a parameter QDCOUNT in the DNS message header, whose value is specified to mean the number of questions in the Question Section of a message.

+In a general
+sense it seems perfectly plausible for the QDCOUNT parameter, an unsigned 16-bit value, to take a considerable range of values.
+However, in the specific case of messages that encode DNS queries (messages with OPCODE = 0) there are other limitations inherent in the protocol that constrain values of QDCOUNT to be either 0 or 1.
+In particular, several parameters specified for DNS response messages such as AA and RCODE have no defined meaning when the message contains multiple queries, since there is no way to signal which question those parameters relate to.

-In this document we normatively clarify the currently legal values of the QDCOUNT field, especially when applied to the Query OpCode.
+In this document we clarify the allowable values of the QDCODE parameter in DNS messages with OPCODE = 0 (QUERY).
+We also briefly survey the use of this parameter by other types of DNS messages with OPCODE =

 # Terminology used in this document